 Saturday, May 3 – Join Us for our Monthly Bird Walk

 Bluff Lake Birders - Please plan to join us on Saturday, May 3 at 8 a.m. for our monthly walk.
 Great-horned Owls have recently been spotted nesting at the site!
 Contact Chris Rurik with questions about the Bird Walk.

 Saturday May 10 – Save the date for the NE Walk Fest

 Bluff Lake Nature Center is one of many community sites hosting this free community walking event.
 The day will include activities for all ages, giveaways, and much more!
 Schedule and registration will be up soon.
-Download a flyer here, or for more event information, email email@example.com or firstname.lastname@example.org.
+Click here for a flyer, or for more event information, email firstname.lastname@example.org or email@example.com.

 Site Stewards help maintain the site through a variety of activities, including habitat restoration and preservation, planting native species, removing noxious weeds, trail construction and trash pick up.

 Now meeting on a week-to-week basis, typically on Wednesdays from 8:00 to 11:00 a.m.
 Please contact Chris Story for more information.